elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

     <br />
     <div></div>

-- You can clone objects without coupling to their concrete classes.
+- Objects can be cloned without being bound to their concrete classes.
 - You can get rid of repeated initialization code in favor of cloning pre-built prototypes.
-- You can produce complex objects more conveniently
+- It is easier to produce complex objects
-- You get an alternative to inheritance when dealing with configuration presets for complex objects.
+- When dealing with configuration presets for complex objects, you get an alternative to inheritance.

 <br />
   </div>